2010 Boston Red Sox season: January

-To continue the impressive and economical 2009–10 offseason by the Boston front office, Theo Epstein added former Mariner and Los Angeles Dodger, third-baseman Adrián Beltré, to the Bay-less 2010 roster.
+To continue the Boston front office’s 2009–10 offseason, Theo Epstein added former Seattle Mariner and Los Angeles Dodger, third-baseman Adrián Beltré, to the Bay-less 2010 roster.
 Signing a one-year deal worth $9 million, with a $5 million player option for 2011, which would increase to $10 million if Beltre makes 640 plate appearances in 2010, the Red Sox bought themselves an additional half-season to determine the future of third-baseman Mike Lowell, the Red Sox hot-corner man since coming from the Florida Marlins club in 2006, along with starting ace Josh Beckett, in exchange for now super-star shortstop Hanley Ramírez.
 Beltre had a very down year with Seattle in 2009, hitting only .265 with 8 HR and 44 RBI in 111 games and 477 at-bats, a performance severely hindered by left shoulder woes.
 For his career, Beltre has hit .270 with 250 HR and 906 RBI.

 Speculation arose, however, concerning the intellectuality of this move, as many had questioned Beltre's offensive capabilities, and those of the Red Sox themselves, stating that the loss of Jason Bay would hurt the club, who have won at least 95 games in all but one of Terry Francona's seasons as manager.
 In response to this, Theo Epstein stated, "I think Adrian's reputation is that he's one of best defenders in the game, period, let alone one of the best defensive third baseman.
 He's got all the attributes you look for in a third baseman.
 He's got quickness, he's got great hands.
 His feet are tremendous.
 Great arm and very quick release.
 He has that signature play coming in on balls, which he does better than maybe anyone in the history of the game.
 He attacks the baseball.
 He's really a weapon defensively, and we're looking forward to having him help our run prevention.
 But as Adrian said, he's not just ju [sic] a defender.
 He has the ability to be a very well-rounded player and, in fact, a leader on the team.
 We look forward to having him help our club win in all phases of the game this year."